kevinmcaleer/kevsrobots.com/source/micropython/11_reserved_words.md

 |     `pass`     | `raise` | `return` |   `try`    | `while`  |   `with`   |
 |    `yield`     | `True`  | `False`  |   `None`   |          |            |
 {:class="table-w100 table table-bordered"}

+We'll dive into some of these in more detail later.